TheSamoanThor/Configuration_Management_3Sem/README.md

 <hr>
-<h2>Brief Description</h2>
+<h2>Short description</h2>
-<p>The code creates a class that processes basic commands, creates and draws a window for interacting with the system, and contains methods for displaying program messages.</p>
+<p>The code has created a class in which the simplest commands are processed, a window is created and drawn for interacting with the system, and methods for outputting messages from the program.</p>
-<p>The repository stores startup files for working with the program.
-These include configuration files (config2task.ini and config3task.ini), a file with startup commands (vfs_start_script.txt), a file with the virtual file system file organization (vfs_struct_file.txt), a file with commands that will not be executed to completion because one of the task conditions demonstrates this (vfs_start_script_w_bugs.txt), a file for task 3 with the vfs structure (vfs.json), a file for creating vfs.json (json_former.py), and files for testing the code (TESTS_task_2.bat and TESTS_task_3.bat).</p>
+<p>The repository stores the startup files for possible work with the program.
+Among them are configuration files (config2task.ini, config3task.ini and config4task.ini), a file with startup commands (vfs_start_script.txt ), a file with the organization of virtual file system files (vfs_struct_file.txt ), a command file that will not run to the end, as this will demonstrate one of the conditions of the task (vfs_start_script_w_bugs.txt ), file for 3-5 tasks with a vfs structure (vfs.json), a file for creating a vfs.json (json_former.py ), files for the code test (TESTS_task_2.bat and TESTS_task_3.bat).</p>
-<p>For testing task 4, use the files from task 3.</p>
+<p>For the 5 task tests, use vfs files.json, vfs_start_script_w_bugs.txt, vfs_start_script.txt, TESTS_task_3.bat, config4task.ini.</p>
-<p>Please store these files in the same directory as your code to avoid unnecessary problems.
-Just in case, you've been warned :)</p>
+<p>Please keep these files in the same directory as the code so that there are no unnecessary problems.
+If anything, you've been warned :)</p>
-<p>When running the test file (.bat), make sure the filename containing the code matches the filename in the test file.
-You can do this using Notepad.</p>
+<p>When running the test file (.bat) make sure that the file name with the code matches the file name in the test file.
+This can be done through Notepad.</p>
-<p>Also, please take into account the vfs structure described in the .json file.
-When testing and creating your own structure, you should rely on existing "tags."</p>
+<p>I also ask you to take into account the vfs structure described in .a json file.
+When testing and creating your own structure, you need to rely on existing "tags".</p>

-<h2>CommandLineInterface Class Methods</h2>
+<h2>Methods of the CommandLineInterface class</h2>
 <ol>
 <li>__init__</li>
 <li>display_welcome</li>